 Introduction to Formulary

-This formulary is intended for the use of clinicians within the West Hampshire Clinical Commissioning Group and focuses on medicines prescribed in primary care.
+This formulary is intended for the use of clinicians within the North Hampshire Clinical Commissioning Group and focuses on medicines prescribed in primary care.

 Medicines are reviewed for inclusion through the Basingstoke, Southampton and Winchester District Prescribing Committee (DPC).
 The main aim of the DPC is to ensure that there is a consistent approach to prescribing the most effective, safest and cost effective medicines across the local healthcare community.
 The CCG Medicines Optimisation Clinical Steering Group discusses and endorses the recommendations of the DPC and these are then incorporated into the formulary.